azmozaffari/LSTM/Readme.md

-This is a simple image classification project using LSTM and MNIST dataset.
+This is an image classification project using LSTM and MNIST dataset.